- Divisions and Programs

 When calling CARES, you will be asked to provide demographic information on the youth you are calling about, as well as information regarding the current mental health crisis.

-- Crisis Services/SASS will respond to the location of the crisis within 90 minutes to conduct the SASS screening, which will result in a recommendation for level of care.
+- Crisis Services/SASS will respond to the location of the crisis within 90 minutes to conduct the mobile crisis screening, which will result in a recommendation for level of care.

-- A SASS screening may result in the recommendation for inpatient hospitalization or community-based services.
+- This screening may result in the recommendation for inpatient hospitalization or community-based services.

 - When youth are found eligible and are presenting in DuPage County, CARES will contact Crisis Services to provide the referral information.